Simple Tilings of Nilpotent Lie Groups: Tiling Spaces

-There are a few classic examples of tilings of $\RR^2$.
-We mention these below, along with some of the remarkable features of each of them.
-With the exception of the "hat" tiling, exposition on these examples can be found in \cite{sadun2008topology}, and we refer the interested reader to this book for descriptions of these tilings. \begin{example} \text{} \begin{enumerate} \item In the \textit{chair tiling}, there are $4$ distinct prototiles: one for each orientation of the "chair".
+\begin{example} \begin{enumerate}[before=\leavevmode, beginpenalty=10000] \item In the \term{chair tiling}, there are $4$ distinct prototiles: one for each orientation of the "chair".
 These tiles are polygonal, but do not technically meet full-face to full-face, and are not even convex.
 This can be modified either by replacing chairs by "arrow" tiles, or by an appropriate subdivision of (the faces of) the tiles. \item A tiling of $\RR^2$ by squares of unit side length above the $x$-axis, and by squares of irrational dimensions (say, side length $\sqrt{2}$) below the $x$-axis, will exhibit a "fault line" along this axis.
 Such a tiling cannot be rectified by appropriate subdivision of the faces of tiles without introducing infinitely many prototiles.
-Since there are infinitely many ways for tiles to meet, this tiling has \textit{infinite local complexity (ILC)}. \item A classical \textit{Penrose tiling} of $\RR^2$ can be created by two rhombi, each in five different orientations, yielding a total of $10$ prototiles. \item A variation on a Penrose tiling of $\RR^2$ uses chicken-shaped tiles in place of rhombi.
+Since there are infinitely many ways for tiles to meet, this tiling has \term{infinite local complexity (ILC)}. \item A classical \term{Penrose tiling} of $\RR^2$ can be created by two rhombi, each in five different orientations, yielding a total of $10$ prototiles. \item A variation on a Penrose tiling of $\RR^2$ uses chicken-shaped tiles in place of rhombi.
 Though the chicken-tiling is non-polygonal, it is still a normal tiling, and therefore MLD to some simple tiling.
-In fact, it is MLD to a Penrose tiling. \item Though the \textit{pinwheel tiling} has only one prototile up to isometry, this one prototile shows up in infinitely many orientations.
+In fact, it is MLD to a Penrose tiling. \item Though the \term{pinwheel tiling} has only one prototile up to isometry, this one prototile shows up in infinitely many orientations.
 Therefore, up to translation, this tiling has infinitely many prototiles.
 Extending the group $G$ acting on $\RR^2$ to be the group of Euclidean motions, there would be only one prototile. \item The recently discovered triskaidecagonak einstein (the $13$-sided polygonal tile from \cite{smith2023aperiodic}) known as "the hat" can only tile $\RR^2$ aperiodically.
-This tile has finitely many admissible orientations (including rotations and reflections) in a such a tiling, and therefore any such tiling has finitely many prototiles. \end{enumerate} \end{example}
+This tile has finitely many admissible orientations (including rotations and reflections) in a such a tiling, and therefore any such tiling has finitely many prototiles.
+In order for the hat to meet the "full-face to full-face" condition of a simple tiling, one must subdivide one of the edges to create a $14$-gon, similar to the subdivision of the chair tiling.
+Although the convexity assumption is not satisfied, we still consider the resulting tiling simple. \item A \term{periodic tiling} $\mc{T}$ of $\RR^n$ is one for which there is a cocompact lattice $\Lambda \le \RR^{2}$ such that $\lambda \cdot \mc{T} = \mc{T}$ for all $\lambda \in \Lambda$.
+For example, the tiling of $\RR^{2}$ by squares whose vertices lie on integer points is periodic.
+This definition extends in the natural way to any $G$-tiling of a manifold $M$. \qedhere{} \end{enumerate} \end{example}